NFL's Salute to Service

 The NFL does not profit from the sale or auction of Salute to Service - identified merchandise.
-In 2015, the NFL donated more than $4.5 million to its military non-profit partners, designated by the NFL.
-This year, funds will be raised through two primary channels: NFL Auction and the sale of Salute to Service- identified merchandise at retail.
+Since the campaign launched, the NFL has donated more than $17 million to its military non-profit partners.
+Funds are raised through two primary channels: NFL Auction and the sale of Salute to Service- identified merchandise at retail.

 NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the NFL's military non-profit partners.